Poetry: Figurative Language

 - Point out that there are three important types to think about for the poem you're about to read: personification (speaking of something non-human as though it were human), simile (comparing something to something else using "like" or "as"), and metaphor (comparing something to something else by saying it is that thing).

-- Display "The Moon" using the document camera and projector.
+- Display "The Moon Was But a Chin of Gold" using the document camera and projector.
 Distribute copies of it to the class.

 - Read the poem aloud.